 Case Mix Index (CMI)

-A measure of the average complexity and resource intensity of a hospital's patients — higher CMI means the hospital treats sicker, more complex patients.
+A measure of the average complexity and resource intensity of a hospital's Medicare patients, calculated as the average MS-DRG relative weight across discharges.

 How It Works